Don’t Wait to Report Memory Problems

 Make safe decisions.
 Without a diagnosis, people with Alzheimer’s may do dangerous activities like driving or providing care for another person.
 Getting a formal diagnosis will help families and patients understand what precautions to take to keep their loved one safe.

 Foster understanding.
 As with any life-changing illness, there are stages of grief that come with an Alzheimer’s diagnosis.
 Support groups and education for both the affected person and their families can help them understand the changes to come.
-The Alzheimer's Association West Virginia chapter, offers education programs and support groups for persons living with dementia, their families and caregivers.

 Your health is important, and that includes your mental health.
 Pay attention to memory changes that don’t feel right and share these concerns with your doctor.
 The best options for treating and managing any health condition start with giving priority to recognizing changes and sharing them with your physician.